sjau/easysnap/README.md

       * `0`: To delete all snapshots but still receive current/incremental data.
       * `1+`: The amount of snapshots to keep.
    * `reqFreeG`: Give notice when there's less space than the amount of gigabytes indicated on the pool, e.g. `200` would give a warning when the free space on the pool falls below 200G.
+   * __Notice:__ easysnapRecv will by default use the `-F` flag, meaning that it will auto-rollback to the latest snapshot when required.
 1. Setup a cron or systemd timer that will run the easysnapRecv script when you want to.
 Use as first parameter the frequency indicator, e.g. `0 * * * * /path/to/easysnap/easysnapRecv hourly`

 ## ToDo